Merkoba/Harambe/README.md

 It has a title with the file name, which when clicked opens the post.

-## Audiomage
+## Magic

-If an image and an audio file are uploaded, they will be turned into a video.

-The video being a single still image, and the full audio.

-This is a quick way to create nice music videos.
+Harambe knows some magic spells that convert or create files.

-To be able to do this, users must have the `mage` permission.
+To use these, a user must have the `mage` permission.

-This is false by default.
+On the web interface, if the file combination matches, the user is asked if they want to apply the magic action, which is basically `ffmpeg` and it can take a long time to complete, unless you have a nice `gpu` support on it.

+These spells are:

 ## Image Magic

-When a lossless format like png is uploaded and it is more than 1mb in size,

-the user is prompted if they want to do imagemagic.

-This will turn it into a slightly compressed jpg image.
+Convert big images into jpg.

+Triggers when a single big non `jpg` is going to be uploaded.

 ## Audiomagic

-Compress audio to v0 mp3.
+Convert big audio into mp3.

+Triggers when a single non `mp3` is going to be uploaded.

 ## Album Magic

-Join audio files into an mp3.
+Join an image with one or more audio files.

+Triggered when a single image and 1 or more audio files are going to be uploaded.